Why early specialization is happening

 It starts with education to the stakeholders involved.
 Parents rarely choose to do something they know will hurt their children.
 Coaches rarely make choices that would set their athlete back.
 Providing coaches and parents with the pros and cons of specialization allows them to make an educated choice on how to act, instead of following today's social norms of youth sport.
 Believing early specialization means more success is a dangerous narrative.
 As a parent, encourage your athlete to be diverse.
 Just because she wants participate in one sport, doesn’t mean you can’t encourage her to build hobbies and social activities around other positive areas of her life.
 If your athlete pushes back, make it a family event which provides a well needed break from sport.
 As a coach, encourage your athletes to try other sports and hobbies and provide down time if it’s a year round program.
 Value the whole person and not only the athlete's success on the mat or playing field.
 Shake up practices with warm-ups that include different sports and skills that are unusual for your sport.
 Utilize cross-over training sessions with other teams in which your team jumps into volleyball or basketball while the next week they jump to learn your sport's skills.
 If you see an athlete continually exhausted or injured, encourage them to take a mental and physical break.
 It's easy to believe that by allowing a week or two away from sport, they will easily walk away.
 In reality, the athlete will come back more motivated and healthy to do a sport they love.

-Emma Randall is a current member of Team USA’s coaching staff, and was a coach for the 2016 Olympic Games in Rio.
-Emma earned her B.A. and M.S. in Sports Psychology from Lock Haven University.
-She is the Developmental National Team coach for USA Wrestling in the Cadet and Junior age divisions and in 2016 earned her USA Wrestling Gold level coaching certification.
+Emma earned her B.A. and M.S. in Sports Psychology from Lock Haven University where she competed for the team and wrestled on the senior circuit.
+In 2016, Randall earned her USA Wrestling Gold level coaching certification.
 She is one of 68 coaches to hold that certification and the only woman.
-She is an avid advocate and is dedicated to the growth and development of females in sports.
+Through her own business, Evolve Leadership and Performance Training, she is dedicated to the growth and development of females and coaches in sports.